Frequently asked questions

 If you have met your deductible for the year then your session cost will be whatever your copay is.
 (Usually on the front of your card.)
 You can find out how much your deductible is and if you have met it on your insurance company's web site or by calling them.

-If I am not in network for your policy, depending on your policy, you may have some coverage for out of network providers.
+If I am not in network for your insurance company, depending on your policy you may have some coverage for out of network providers.
+Check with your insurance company.

 I am glad to file insurance for you.
 However in order to file I have to give you a mental health diagnosis.
 If you have questions about this, feel fee to talk with me about it.